quantxt/api-docs/README.md

 }
 ```

-`index` represents the unique identification for the container that holds labeled data.
+`index` represents the unique identification for the container that holds output labeled data.

-Supported parameters:
+**Supported parameters:**

 `get_phrases`
-(Optional, boolean) if `true` it will use built-in Entity tagging engine.
+(Optional, boolean) if `true` it will use built-in Theia Entity Tagging engine.

 `excludeUttWithoutEntities`
 (Optional, boolean) if `true` the output only includes utterances that have at least one tag from the input dictionaries.